2018 Victorian Sport Award Finalists

 Dylan Alcott - Tennis

 One of the most recognisable faces of Australian tennis, 2018 was a great season for Dylan Alcott as he won his sixth Grand Slam title, and finished second at the US Open, with victory over long-time rival David Wagner in the quad wheelchair singles final at Flushing Meadows.
-The 27 year old from Melbourne is a four-time Australian Open quad Singles Champion.
+The 27 year old from Melbourne is a multiple Australian Open quad Singles Champion.